-The School will retain this information on the pupil file.
+The school will retain this information on the pupil file.
 The school will only share information about pupils with adults who have parental responsibility for a pupil or where a parent has given permission and the school has been supplied with the adult's full details in writing.
+If in any doubt about information sharing, staff should speak to the DSL or deputy DSL.
+Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children.

-8. CHILD PROTECTION CONFERENCES
+SECTION 8.
+CHILD PROTECTION CONFERENCES

-- 8.1 Children's Services will convene a Child Protection conference once a child protection enquiry under Section 47 of the Children Act 1989 has been undertaken and the child is judged to be at continuing risk of significant harm.
-A review conference will take place once a child has been made the subject of a Child Protection Plan in order to monitor the safety of the child and the required reduction in risk. - 8.2 Staff members may be asked to attend a child protection conference or core group meetings on behalf of the school in respect of individual children.
-Usually the person representing the school at these meetings will be the Headteacher or DSL.
-In any event, the person attending will need to have as much relevant up to date information about the child as possible; any member of staff may be required to contribute to this process. - 8.3 All reports for child protection conferences will be prepared in advance using the guidance and template report.
+- 8.1 Children's Services will convene a Child Protection Conference once a child protection enquiry under Section 47 of the Children Act 1989 has been undertaken and the child is judged to be at continuing risk of significant harm.
+A review conference will take place once a child has been made the subject of a Child Protection Plan in order to monitor the safety of the child and the required reduction in risk. - 8.2 Staff members may be asked to attend a Child Protection Conference or core group meetings on behalf of the school in respect of individual children.
+Usually the person representing the school at these meetings will be the Head Teacher or DSL.
+In any event, the person attending will need to have as much relevant, up to date information about the child as possible; any member of staff may be required to contribute to this process. - 8.3 All reports for Child Protection Conferences will be prepared in advance, using the guidance and template report.
 The information contained in the report will be shared with parents before the conference as appropriate and will include information relating to the child's physical, emotional and intellectual development and the child's presentation at school.
-In order to complete such reports, all relevant information will be sought from staff working with the child in school. - 8.4 Clearly child protection conferences can be upsetting for parents.
+In order to complete such reports, all relevant information will be sought from staff working with the child in school. - 8.4 Clearly Child Protection Conferences can be upsetting for parents.
 We recognise that we are likely to have more contact with parents than other professionals involved.
-We will work in an open and honest way with any parent whose child has been referred to Children's Services or whose child is subject to a child protection plan.
+We will work in an open and honest way with any parent whose child has been referred to Children's Services or whose child is subject to a Child Protection Plan.
 Our responsibility is to promote the protection and welfare of all children and our aim is to achieve this in partnership with our parents.

-9. SAFER RECRUITMENT
+SECTION 9.
+SAFER RECRUITMENT

-- 9.1 We will ensure that the Headteacher and at least one member of the Governing Body have completed appropriate safer recruitment training.
-At all times the Headteacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2016). - 9.2 At St Mark's RC Primary School we will use the recruitment and selection process to deter and reject unsuitable candidates.
+- 9.1 We will ensure that the Head Teacher and at least one member of the Governing Body have completed appropriate safer recruitment training.
+At all times the Head Teacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2019) - 9.2 At St Mark's RC Primary School we will use the recruitment and selection process to deter and reject unsuitable candidates.
 We require evidence of original academic certificates.
 We do not accept testimonials and insist on taking up references prior to interview.
-We will question the contents of application forms if we are unclear about them, we will undertake Disclosure and Barring Service checks and use any other means of ensuring we are recruiting and selecting the most suitable people to work with our children. - 9.3 We will maintain a Single Central Register of all safer recruitment checks carried out in line with statutory requirements.
+We will question the contents of application forms if we are unclear about them, we will undertake Disclosure and Barring Service checks and use any other means of ensuring we are recruiting and selecting the most suitable people to work with our children. - 9.3 We will maintain a Single Central Record of all safer recruitment checks carried out in line with statutory requirements.

-10. SAFER WORKING PRACTICE
+SECTION 10.
+SAFER WORKING PRACTICE